corpun logoWorld Corporal Punishment Research

 Strong-Huttig School District

-See pages 15 to 17.
-CP is mentioned in particular as a penalty for profanity and pornography.
+CP is mentioned in particular as a penalty for insubordination and pornography.
 Parents wishing their student not to receive CP must notify the principal in writing each year (there is a form at page 96 for this purpose).
-Refusal to be paddled may lead to suspension.

 Stats: Only two students were corporally punished at the High School in 2011/12.
 But during 2013/14, 38 boys and 5 girls were officially spanked on at least one occasion.